How To Move To Mexico – Perfecto

 - The cost of living is about 60% or less than living in the USA.
 In our first ‘test’ year, we are renting a fully furnished 4-bedroom house with 3 days of housekeeper service and a gardener for $1,500 per month (this is considered on the higher end).
 At over 18 pesos per dollar, the dollar is as high as it has been in years.

-- San Miguel has the second-best restaurant scene in the country.
-It has become a major weekend destination for people living in Mexico City.
+- San Miguel has the second-best restaurant scene in the country after Mexico City (OK, Oaxaca, too).
+It has become a major weekend destination for Mexico City residents.

 - Surrounding towns deliver sweet day trips to visit hot springs, local ice cream meccas, and university towns.
-And… truly exciting things like a Costco and the largest shopping mall in Latin America.
-I haven’t been there yet but will avoid a Chili’s if they have one.
+And… truly exciting things like Queretaro’s Costco, the largest shopping mall in Latin America and Shake Shack.

 - I can easily fly nonstop to L.A., Dallas, and Houston out of two local airports and internationally from Mexico City.